t-phoenix/oneWallet-Mobile/README.md

 # oneWallet-Mobile
-React-Native Application for Harmony One Wallet (iOS and android)
+React-Native Application UI for Harmony One Wallet (iOS and android)

 ---

+### Tools Required

+---

+### How to Run

+---

 ### Introduction
-- This is a User Interface for oneWallet Mobile Application (iOS and android) developed in React-Native.
+- This is a User Interface (UI) for oneWallet Mobile Application (iOS and android) developed in React-Native.
 - Inspired from [oneWallet.crazy.one](oneWallet.crazy.one) and neumorphism, this UI is developed to easily help users get acquainted by the mobile application.
 - To align the idea of keyless signIn Google Authenticator, I've made the createWallet layout according to manual setup, instead of qr scan.
 - Dynamicity in the UI is provided according to next development phase needs.
 (Eg. Number of Wallet Cards on Main Screen, List of different tokens inside wallet).